 In 2002, Andrew returned to Reading and set up the Aldworth Philharmonic Orchestra (APO) with some like-minded friends.
-He was Chairman of APO until 2005 and remains its Music Director, having conducted over 50 concerts to date, with repertoire ranging from Albinoni and Vivaldi (directed from the oboe and harpsichord, respectively) through to directing nearly 150 performers for Mahler’s ‘Resurrection’ Symphony.
-He is committed to promoting young musicians and new music, and has overseen the commissioning of 27 pieces by APO Young Composers Award winners over the last 15 years, conducting the world premieres of 24 of them.
+He was chairman of APO until 2005 and remains its music director, having conducted over 70 concerts, with repertoire ranging from Albinoni and Vivaldi (directed from the oboe and harpsichord, respectively) through to directing nearly 150 performers for Mahler’s ‘Resurrection’ Symphony.
+He is committed to promoting young musicians and new music, overseeing the commissioning of over 30 pieces by APO Young Composers Award winners in 20 years, conducting the world premiere of most of them.

 Away from APO, Andrew has made three appearances with Tewkesbury Camerata.
 In 2017 he made his debut with the University of Reading’s Festival Sinfonia, returning in 2018 and 2019.
 He earns his crust developing training for train drivers and can still occasionally be seen at the controls of the green machines of Great Western Railway.
 In November 2019, Andrew was presented with a Pride of Reading award for his cultural contribution to his home town.

 Mel has been a member of APO since she was persuaded to join by her friend Anne in one of the early seasons.
 Ever since her first rehearsal she was hooked, drawn in by the friendly, supportive community of people all passionate about making great music.

 When she’s not in APO, Mel is a violin and piano teacher based in Wokingham, where she loves helping a wide range of students to play their choice of music.
 Mel is passionate about youth music in the area, and runs the Reading Youth Orchestra as well as co-running Henley Music Centre.
 In September 2022, she was given a special mention in the ‘Best music director’ category of the Making Music Awards.